Polymorphic Iterable Sequential Effect Systems: Effect Quantales

 We will use the semilattice to model the standard effect hierarchy, using the induced partial order for subeffecting.
 The (non-commutative) monoid operation $\rhd$ will act as the sequential composition.
 Intuitively, the unit $I$ is an ``empty'' effect, which need not be a bottom element.
 Our structure is in some sense slightly weaker than a join semilattice, but still stronger than a partial order: not all joins are defined, but if the join \emph{is} defined the result is the least element above both arguments.
 We will continue to simply refer to it as a join semilattice for brevity, though we will emphasize the partial nature of the operations when comparing against systems using total operations.
+As we will explore in detail in Section \ref{sec:semantics}, this is a more restrictive notion of partial order than related abstract frameworks for sequential effects, and a middle-ground with respect to sequencing (other frameworks treat composition as either a relation, or a total function, not a partial function).
+Using a partial join-semilattice both makes effect quantales a direct extension of the common (total) join-semilattice model satisfied by most commutative effects, and makes it straightforward to axiomatize the behavior using (partial) algebraic laws.

+An important general contrast between effect quantales and related algebraic structures (quantales, idempotent semirings, Kleene Algebras) is that quantales do not require a greatest or least element, and do not require a zero or nilpotent element for sequencing/multiplication.
+In general, the concrete effect systems we shall study often have no natural top or bottom element (Sections \ref{sec:locking} and \ref{sec:crit}).
+Those with natural bottom elements may not use them as zero elements for sequencing (Section \ref{sec:atomicity_quantale}), and those with nilpotent elements sometimes have them as the greatest element (Section \ref{sec:atomicity_quantale}).
+Synthetic top or bottom elements with relevant properties could be added, but this would clutter every system studied in Section \ref{sec:modeling} with additional elements present only to satisfy the equations.

 Distributivity of the product ($\rhd$) over joins ($\sqcup$) is worth remarking on, because it is a stronger requirement than other abstract sequential effect systems require.
 The most obvious benefit is that having more equivalences can permit simpler specifications, even (later) in the presence of effect variables.
 More critically, it is necessary to preserve validity with respect to basic compiler optimizations and common refactorings.
 The right distributivity law corresponds to the basic compiler optimizations of tail merging~\cite{maher2006merging} --- if conditional branches end with the same operations, moving a single copy of those operations to after the control flow join to reduce code size --- and tail splitting (or duplication)~\cite{rock2004architecture,gregg2001comparing} (its inverse, which increases code size but may reduce the number of jumps by inlining function returns).
 Basically, they assume the equivalence